truenas/documentation/content/TrueCommand/UserGuide/SystemManagement/SingleSystem/SingleSystemSettings.md

 ## Updating the TrueNAS System
 If an update is available, the **Systems** widget on the **Fleet Dashboard** and system widget on the main **Dashboard** show a green **Update** icon.
-The expanded main dashboard system widget shows a different update icon but it functions the same way Click either update icon to open the **Update NAS** window.
+The expanded main dashboard system widget shows a different update icon but it functions the same way.
+Click either update icon to open the **Update NAS** window.

 ![UpdateNASWindow](/images/TrueCommand/Dashboard/UpdateNASWindow.png "Update NAS System")